Introduction

 Take a chance, close your eyes and just dream

 This song holds a special place in my heart because it provides a message that not only young people should hear, but people of all age.
 It is a message, for us all to find a new way of living.
 One in which we can see all the happiness and joy that is already around us with open and eager eyes.
 Ex-vocalist Adrian Fitipaldes stated in his lyrical explanation of the song that it is about enjoying life in the now and being content with what we have despite living in an imperfect world: “Even in the world of darkness […] we can’t help but see the perfection in good and evil and the balance that is there”.
 I can only angree with Adrian because both are part of our life here on earth, and acceptance of it can “give you a deep sense of happiness and peace in the now”, as he says.
 Adrian also stated the problem of us humans wanting and desiring so much, always running after more possessions.
 This reminded me of Platons idea of a happy life.
 His position is that having (numerous) possessions is no sufficient condition for living a happy life.
-He states that it is important for humans to have the ability to use these possessions to his own well-being.
+He states that it is important for humans to have the ability to use these possessions to their own well-being.

 What does this mean for us?
 We need to learn to be grateful for what we already have.
 To use what we already have and see it as something valuable and not self-explanatory.
 This can have many benefits for us.
-Accoring to “The Science of Gratitude” (2018), gratitude can have positive effects on the individual, for example …
+Accoring to โThe Science of Gratitudeโ (2018), gratitude can have positive effects on the individual, for example …

-• increased happiness and positive mood,
+- increased happiness and positive mood,

-• more satisfaction with life,
+- more satisfaction with life,

-• being less materialistic,
+- being less materialistic,

-• being less likely to experience burnout and
+- being less likely to experience burnout and

-• greater resiliency as well as
+- greater resiliency as well as

-• a possible increase in job satisfaction.
+- a possible increase in job satisfaction.

 So how do we practice gratitude?
 One way that helped me is meditation.
 This practice can help you increase your awareness in your day to day life and make you more susceptible for things to be grateful for in the present moment.
 What I like to do as well is keep a daily gratitude journal.
 At the end of each day, I sit down and write about my day and highlight the things I am most grateful for.
 You might ask: But what if something bad happened?
 How can you be grateful for i.e. a lie or a betrayal?
 It’s okay to experience frustration or anger about something bad first.
 But even if something caused you pain, you can be grateful.
 By saying: “Thank you for this experience” you lean into acceptance and transform the event or action that happened into something that you learned from.
 It happened for you, to grow you.
 No matter how many good or bad expriences you had, after several weeks of gratitude practice, you really start to feel the positive effects.
 You give more easily to others, have a lighter outlook on life and anticipate what is coming without dread or stress.
 Try to make gratitude part of your way of life.
 Because when we are grateful for what we already have, many more good things will start come into our life.
-Or, how Tony Robbins phrased it: “When you are grateful, fear disappears and abundance appears.”
+Or, how Tony Robbins phrased it: โWhen you are grateful, fear disappears and abundance appears.โ

 References: